Atlantic Health Strategies

 The Vendor Risk Review Most Programs Skipped

 When AHS runs a vendor risk assessment on a behavioral health client deploying AI clinical tools, the failure pattern is consistent.
-The BAA was signed by an operations lead, not legal.
-The Qualified Service Organization Agreement (QSOA) required under Part 2 was never executed.
-The vendor’s SOC 2 Type II report is from 2022 and covers a different product line.
-There is no documented data flow showing where audio is processed, whether it leaves the United States, or whether a sub-processor (often an LLM API provider) is in scope.
+Operations leads signed the BAA, not counsel.
+Nobody executed the QSOA required under Part 2.
+The SOC 2 Type II report is two years old and covers a different product line.
+There is no documented data flow showing where audio is processed, whether it leaves the United States, or whether a sub-processor (usually an LLM API provider) is in scope at all.

 When AI Therapy Transcripts Get Subpoenaed: Retention Lessons for Behavioral Health — Retention, Consent, and the Policy Revisions to Make This Quarter